Covid-19 News: Ease Symptoms Of Chronic Mental Health While Indoors

 No matter how you may have been impacted by COVID-19, it can help to remember that online therapy options are available to help.

 Online therapy can make it simple to receive support by allowing you to attend sessions from the comfort of your own home.
 That means it may be ideal for those with busy schedules, as sessions can take place anytime, anywhere.
-It can also be handy for those who are still maintaining precautionary distance in the wake of COVID.
+It can also be handy for those who are still maintaining precautionary distance in the wake of COVID-19.

 A study conducted by the University of Berkeley Well-Being Institute found details that suggest that 98% of BetterHelp users have made significant progress in their mental health journeys.
 Additionally, the study suggested that 94% prefer it to in-person therapy, and 70% have reduced depression symptoms that they attribute to the online therapy session(s).
+Besides depression, several other studies also mentioned the effectiveness of online therapy in reducing stress and anxiety.

 Takeaway